Merriam Press Author Guidelines

 For the most part, memoirs are printed in 6x9 format, while certain technical books are done in 8.5x11 format, usually due to the need for a larger format to handle material like maps, illustrations and large tables.

-Your book will be entered into the Ingram distribution system.
+Your book will be entered into the distribution system (Ingram, Baker & Taylor, CreateSpace).
 This allows the book to be listed by online booksellers, and they almost always list all titles that are available through a distributor.

 That does not mean that they actually stock copies of the book, only that they will list it and purchase copies as needed to fill orders (typically they call these "special orders").